 \subsection{Entanglement Entropy for Single Interval}

-To calculate entanglement entropy, we first identify the boundary conditions of fields.
+To calculate entanglement entropy for a single interval, we first identify the boundary conditions of fields.
 We then calculate entanglement entropy and compare the result to the U(1) case.
 We calculate the R\'enyi entropy

 from the replica trick \cite{Holzhey:1994we}, where $Z_n$ is the $n$-sheet partition function, and $Z_1$ is equivalent to the partition function.
 When $n\rightarrow 1$, the R\'enyi entropy gives entanglement entropy.
-Because the calculation is one-loop exact, the quantum fluctuation of $n$-sheet partition function only comes from the one-loop order.
-We then obtain that the $n$-sheet partition function is a product of the classical $n$-sheet partition-function ($Z_c$) and the one-loop $n$-sheet partition-function ($Z_q$) \bea Z_n=Z_{n, c}\cdot Z_{n, q}. \eea Calculating the R\'enyi entropy is necessary to take the logarithm on the $n$-sheet partition function \bea \ln Z_n=\ln Z_{n, c}+\ln Z_{n, q}. \eea Hence the contribution from the classical term and the one-loop term is not mixed.
+The calculation is one-loop exact.
+Therefore, the quantum fluctuation of the $n$-sheet partition function only comes from the one-loop order.
+We then obtain that the $n$-sheet partition function is a product of the classical $n$-sheet partition-function ($Z_{n, c}$) and the one-loop $n$-sheet partition-function ($Z_{n, q}$) \bea Z_n=Z_{n, c}\cdot Z_{n, q}. \eea Calculating the R\'enyi entropy is necessary to take the logarithm on the $n$-sheet partition function \bea \ln Z_n=\ln Z_{n, c}+\ln Z_{n, q}. \eea Hence the contribution from the classical and the one-loop terms is not mixed.